Ropelength Criticality: The tight clasp

 The claim is clearly true if $p$ lies on the Gehring arc, since in this case $p^*$ is the conjugate point of the Gehring arc of $C_\Gamma^*$.

-Note that if $(p,p^*)$ is a critical pair then the projection of the segment $pp^*$ to the $xz$-plane is a line segment perpendicular to $C_\Gamma$ at $p$ and with the other endpoint on the $z$-axis.
-Now if we denote by $z^*(p)$ the $z$-intercept of the normal line through $C_\Gamma$ at $p$, then $z^*$ is an increasing function of the $x$-coordinate of $p$.
-(This is obvious for the circle arcs and line segments, and true for the Gehring arc by construction.)
+Note that if $(p,p^*)$ is a critical pair then the projection of the segment $pp^*$ to the $xz$--plane is a line segment perpendicular to $C_\Gamma$ at $p$ and with the other endpoint on the $z$--axis.
+Now if we denote by $z^*(p)$ the $z$--intercept of the normal line through $C_\Gamma$ at $p$, then $z^*$ is an increasing function of the $x$--coordinate of $p$.
+(This is obvious for the circular arcs and line segments, and true for the Gehring arc by construction.)

 By Lemma~\ref{strut lemma}, if $p$ lies on the shoulder arc or the kink then $p^*$ is the tip of $C_\Gamma^*$.
 In the shoulder case $|p-p^*| =1$ by construction.
-To handle the kink case we note that every point of $C_\Gamma$ lies at distance $\ge 1$ from the tip of $C_\Gamma^*$: otherwise $C_\Gamma$ crosses the circle of radius $1$ about the origin in the $xz$-plane at some point $p$.
+To handle the kink case we note that every point of $C_\Gamma$ lies at distance $\ge 1$ from the tip of $C_\Gamma^*$: otherwise $C_\Gamma$ crosses the circle of radius $1$ about the origin in the $xz$--plane at some point $p$.
 Since the slope of $C_\Gamma$ must be less than the slope of the circle at this point, it follows that $z^*(p) > z^*(s_4) = 0$.
 But $z^*(p) \le 0$ by monotonicity.

 By monotonicity of $z^*$ again, and symmetry, it remains only to consider the case where $p \in s_1s_2$ and $p^* \in s_3^* s_4^*$.
 However, since the lines generated by these segments are skew, there is at most one such critical pair.
-This pair is $p=s_2, p^*= s_3^*$, i.e., the common endpoints of the segments and the Gehring arcs.
+This pair is $p=s_2$, $p^*= s_3^*$, that is, the common endpoints of the segments and the Gehring arcs.

 \eqref{clasp conclusion 4}: We will show $\tilde C_\Gamma$ is regularly balanced.

 There is a one-parameter family of struts joining each point on the shoulder arcs to the opposite tip.
 By Lemma~\ref{lem:circlearc}, the strut measure $\ds$ on these struts balances the shoulders.
 Further, this measure generates a strut force measure of magnitude $\tau$ at the tip.
 By Lemma~\ref{lem:delta arc}, this is balanced by a $\phi$ function on the kink if and only if the angle of the kink is $\asin(\tau/2)$.
 But this is true by~\eqref{ab 1}.
 The straight segments bear no strut force and have $T' = 0$, so they obey the balance equation as well.
 Further, the Gehring arcs obey the balance equation by construction.